rushourllc/rushourllc.github.io/technical.md

 > 20 - Points : Technical Problem Solving

-4. [ ] Given a problem statement
+4. [ ] Candidate is given a well defined problem statement related to company's products
-5. [ ] Is Candidate able to understand the problem asks questions if there’s ambiguity or needs clarity with an example
+5. [ ] Candidate ability to understand the problem asks questions if there’s ambiguity or needs clarity with an example

 > 20 - Points : Algorithm